mirvald-space/NinjaTranslate/README.md

 - `/translate` or `/tr` - Start a new translation
 - `/language` or `/lang` - Change the interface language (Arabic/English)
 - `/stats` - View bot usage statistics (admin only)

+## Subscription System

+The bot requires users to be subscribed to specified channels to use its translation functions:

+- Set the channel usernames/IDs in your environment variables (`CHANNEL_ID_1` and `CHANNEL_ID_2`)
+- Users will be prompted to subscribe when they first use the bot
+- After subscribing, they can click the "Check Subscription" button
+- The bot periodically re-checks subscription status (configurable interval)
+- Admin users (specified by `ADMIN_IDS`) bypass the subscription requirement

 ## Database Structure